The New England Journal of Medicine January 19, 2017

 Setting

-Population Adults aged 18 to 55 years with relapsing forms of multiple sclerosis and an Expanded Disability Status Scale (EDSS) score of 0 to 5.5.
+Population Adults (18-55 years) diagnosed with relapsing multiple sclerosis (RMS), an Expanded Disability Status Scale (EDSS) score of 0 to 5.5, and documented evidence of prior clinical relapses or recent MRI activity.

 Study Limitations